lizgene/awesomekit/README.md

 ## Setup

-Create an account at [typekit.com](https://typekit.com) and generate an API key [here](https://typekit.com/account/tokens).
+Create an account at [typekit.com](https://typekit.com) and generate an API token [here](https://typekit.com/account/tokens).

-Save your API key in the default config destination `.typekit` Or, via the CLI, you will be prompted to enter your API key upon your first request to the Typekit servers.
+Save your API token in the default config destination `.typekit` Or, via the CLI, you will be prompted to enter your API token upon your first request to the Typekit servers.

 ## Examples